Within my story, there are discussions of suicide.

 This place that I was slipping into was scary, it was a different place from where I’d ever been before.
-It was almost a numbness, a deep underlying numbness of nothingness.
-I really didn’t like it, I didn’t recognise it and I had never been here before.
+It was a deep numbness of nothing.
+I didn’t like it, I didn’t recognise it and I had never been here before.
 I didn’t know exactly where I was going but it was dark, very, very dark.
 I was slipping into this hole and as I was slipping down I knew there was no escape from it.

 Cue depression, the darkest and lowest place I have ever been to.
 The panic attacks and anxiety had continued in such an extreme form and for so long with me feeling alone and afraid that depression was my outcome.

-The only way I could recover from this became an obsession, an obsession of taking my own life.
+The only way I could get out of this became an obsession, the obsession of taking my own life.
 But how would I do it?
 It’s going to really hurt, but truthfully, nothing felt as painful as life felt alive.

 I tried to push the thoughts of suicide to the back of my mind.
 They were scary thoughts but they kept appearing again and again.
 I never told anyone what I was thinking, I kept it all to myself.
 I wasn’t planning my death, I was just going to end it.
 I couldn’t set a date I just knew it would all get so bad that I would do it there and then.
 Yet in the back of my mind, I was still hoping for a miracle.

 I had seen counsellors and doctors and no one could stop this, what would it take for me to get better?
-I thought they would all be able to help me because isn’t that what they do?
-But they couldn’t.
+I thought they would all be able to help me because isn’t that what they do, they train for years and years, but they couldn’t.

 I was out one day feeling ok-ish.
 The previous day had been horrendous and full of panic attacks.
-If I’d had where I was constantly having panic attacks and my anxiety was extremely high, the next day would be a day of extreme exhaustion and depression.
+If I’d had constant panic attacks and my anxiety was extremely high, the next day would be a day of extreme exhaustion and depression.
 This became my cycle, this became my whole life.
 I was used to it and if I’m honest I felt the depression was more manageable, it felt better to be exhausted and extremely depressed than constantly having anxiety and panic attacks.
 What had my life become?

-So, on this day of depression and exhaustion, I ended up having the worst possible panic attack ever.
+On this day of depression and exhaustion, I ended up having the worst possible panic attack ever.
 It took me by surprise, I was sitting down to lunch at my then boyfriends house and it came on suddenly and extremely out of nowhere.
-In a place, I’d always felt safe, a place I’d never had a panic attack before.
+In a place I’d always felt safe.

 The panic attack was so bad that I had to just get up and leave the house.
 Literally, my lunch was about to reach the table and I left making an excuse that I owed someone money and that I had to go and deal with it.
 I have always to this day felt guilty for walking out like that with a lie, but I was too scared to say I was having a panic attack.
 This panic attack was my last straw.